 - Single crypts contain a single person’s remains and are considered to be the most common type of crypt.

 - Family crypts (sometimes referred to as “Westminster crypts,”) can contain any number of remains due to the fact that the arrangements are made at the discretion of the family.

 - Companion crypts (sometimes referred to as “end-to-end crypts,”) are of similar size to a single crypt however, they contain enough space to hold the remains of two people.
 Burial containers are often stacked one on top of the other and a single marker is made with information identifying both people inside the crypt.

 All cemeteries have their own specific rules and regulations, some more strict than others.
-Such rules and regulations may address anything like monitoring religious customs, the type and size of gravestone, gravesite visitations, burial site maintenance, and so much more.
-It is important to understand these rules and regulations before purchasing a plot to make sure the cemetery allows for aspects of a burial which are considered to be important by the departed and his/her friends and family.
+Such rules and regulations may address anything like monitoring religious customs, the type and size of the gravestone, gravesite visitations, burial site maintenance, and so much more.
+It is important to understand these rules and regulations before choosing a final resting place and purchasing a plot to make sure the cemetery allows for aspects of a burial that are considered to be important by the departed and his/her friends and family.

 Most cemeteries will offer consumers several choices for both full body and cremated remains.
 For full bodies, cemeteries often offer to perform ground burials and entombments in crypts or mausoleums.
 For cremated remains, cemeteries often offer to perform ground burials and entombments of remains in a columbarium.
 Most cemeteries also offer services which include the preparation of the site, site placement, installing a marker (gravestone, plaque, etc.), and gravesite maintenance.
 Also, a cemetery will often take on the responsibility of obtaining the legally required burial licenses and will maintain records of the burial.